We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a person’s results are persistently moderate or high, a doctor may need to adjust their medication, or they may need to make some lifestyle changes.

 There are three key reasons why a person would have moderate or high levels of ketones in their blood:

 - Lack of insulin in the blood: Someone with diabetes may need to adjust the amount of insulin they take.

 - Low blood sugar: Also known as hypoglycemia, this most often occurs in the morning when insulin levels drop.

 - Not having eaten enough food: It is essential for someone with diabetes to eat regularly, so as not to let blood sugar levels drop.

-Ketone is produced by the body when there is not enough insulin in the blood.
+The body produces ketones when there is not enough insulin in the blood.
 Although the body usually manages these levels naturally, it is often not possible for someone with diabetes.

 Regular testing is easy to do at home and should be a standard part of managing diabetes.
 Trying to keep blood sugar at a healthy level and being aware of the symptoms and risk factors of DKA should help keep ketone levels within an acceptable range.